Skip to Content

 Access operation options

-The Settings option for operations is accessible from these locations:
+You can access the Settings option for operations from these locations:

 options tab